tokar86a/RocketMap/docs/first-run/commandline.md

       --dump                Dump censored debug info about the environment and auto-upload to hastebin.com. [env var: POGOMAP_DUMP]
-      -exg, --ex-gyms       Fetch OSM parks within geofence and flag gyms that are candidates for ex raids.
+      -exg, --ex-gyms       Fetch OSM parks within geofence and flag gyms that are candidates for EX raids.
 Only required once per area.
                             [env var: POGOMAP_EX_GYMS]
       -v                    Show debug messages from RocketMap and pgoapi.
 Can be repeated up to 3 times.